17 Insider tips for visiting Prague on budget (2026) by a local

 If you happen to forget something, the weather changes suddenly or you just need more clothes, the cheapest way (and the most environmentally friendly way) is to buy them in second-hand shops.

-The largest chain of second-hand shops is called Textile House and the closest branch to the centre is in Charvátova 11, Prague 1 (it’s on the pavement from the square with the Kafka’s Rotating Head).
+The largest chain of second-hand shops is called Textile House and the closest branch to the centre is in Charvátova 11, Prague 1.